keyvisions/racingcondition/README.md

 - The magnitude of an interaction between any two entities is proportional to the inverse of the square of their distance.

 ## Thoughts
-What about *U* = {a,b,c,d}?
+- What about *U* = {a,b,c,d}?
-How about assigning the pure imaginary *i* to the racing interaction in the behavior matrix?
+- How about assigning the pure imaginary *i* to the racing interaction in the behavior matrix?
 This would allow for coefficents in the behavior matrix, i.e., coalesce the strength matrix in the behavior matrix.
-What about *-i*?
+- What about *-i*?
+Antigravity?
+Universal expansion?
-Racing could be modelled in one of two ways: given entities a and b, a will always be chased by b (or viceversa), or a and b flip flop chase giving rise to jitter.
+- Racing could be modelled in one of two ways: given entities a and b, a will always be chased by b (or viceversa), or a and b flip flop chase giving rise to jitter.
 Vibration?
 Uncertainty?
 Frequency of vibration?
 Spin?
+- Behavior matrix composed of complex numbers?
+Mimic racing condition as jittering of attraction/repulsion

 ## Implications